FerretDB/FerretDB/website/docs/contributing/writing-guide.md

 for file names, directory names, and slugs because URL paths typically use dashes.

 Ensure that the file name/URL path matches the title of the page.
-For example, if the title of your page is "Getting Started", then the file name/URL path (`slug` in front matter) should also be "getting-started" to maintain consistency.
+For example, if the title of your page is "Getting Started", then the file name/URL path should also be "getting-started" to maintain consistency.
+It is recommended to omit the `slug` field from the front matter, since the file name is used by default as the URL path.
+Only use the `slug` field in some special cases, such as when creating custom or external links, or for backward compatibility with existing links.

 ## Sidebar position

 Use the `sidebar_position` in the front matter to set the order of the pages in the sidebar.
-Please ensure that the `sidebar_position` is unique for each page.
+Please ensure that the `sidebar_position` is unique for each page in that directory.
 For example, if there are several pages in the folder "Getting Started", let `sidebar_position` equal "1", "2", "3", "4", and so on to avoid duplication.

 ## Headers